mawrkus/js-unit-testing-guide/README.md

 ```

 The idea to keep in mind is that **dependencies can still be real objects**.
 Don't mock everything because you can.
-Consider using the real version of the objects if:
+Consider using the real version if:

 - it leads to a simple, nice and easy tests setup,
 - it does not create a shared state between the tests, causing unexpected side effects,